ermites-io/passwd/README.md

 	* minor code rearrangement.
 	* can be used concurrently lock-free.
 	* bugfixes and code cleaning.
 	* write key'd hash tests & concurrency tests.
-(TODO)
+(ON GOING)

 * v0.1.3:
 	* fix a salted+masked+custom profile comparison issue.